-Every year, Apple introduces a major new software update for the iPhone.
+Every year, Apple introduces a new major software update for the iPhone.
 For 2020, that update is called iOS 14.

 - Official release likely in September